 We are committed to providing appropriate services for LGB and T* communities.
-As part of this commitment we have employed a Research and Development worker We hope to create services to be LGB and T* inclusive and if the need is expressed and funding can be obtained, specific services for LGB and T*
+As part of this commitment we have employed a Research and Development worker.
+We are creating services to be LGB and T* inclusive and if the need is expressed and funding can be obtained, specific services for LGB and T*

 We are raising staff awareness of LGB and T* issues, changing heteronormative and cisnormative practices (in other words) doing things in ways that don’t assume heterosexuality and cisgender as the norm.

 Another aspect of the work is to raise awareness of domestic abuse.
 Whilst it is important to acknowledge that most LGB and T* relationships are loving and equal, many are not.
-1 in 4 LGB &T* people will experience domestic abuse at some point in their lives and yet the take up of specialist abuse services is very low.
+1 in 4 LGB people and 8 out 10 Trans* people will experience domestic abuse at some point in their lives and yet the take up of specialist abuse services is very low.
 This means that LGB and T* people are living with abuse without the support they need, and increasing their risk of danger and deterioration in mental and physical health.

 We are also aware that domestic abuse can occur within families.
 Parents, brothers, sisters, aunties and uncles can be abusive and this abuse can be due to homo/bi/transphobia.

 We also recognise that whilst the experience of domestic abuse is the same for everybody, LGB people will experience domestic abuse differently, as will Trans* people.

 At Pennine Domestic Violence Group we will;

 Listen to you, believe you and offer you a safe space to talk